StefanTheCode/website/posts/how-to-put-localhost-online-in-visualstudio.md

 ---
 newsletterTitle: "#8 Stefan's Newsletter"
 title: "How to put localhost online in Visual Studio?"
-subtitle: "Imagine creating a .NET API project that you call in a front-end web or mobile application.
-At some point, you need the option to debug the code directly online, or quickly send the application to someone for review without deploying it to the server - so you need to expose localhost to the web."
+subtitle: "Imagine creating a .NET API project that you call in a front-end web or mobile application..."
 date: "Apr 3 2023"
 photoUrl: "/images/blog/newsletter21.png"
 ---